elay-maharramli/Fuel_Price_and_Minicafe/README.md

 # Fuel_Price_and_Minicafe

-My Fuel price and minicafe calculator in tkinter/
+My Fuel price and minicafe calculator in tkinter
-<u>The cafe has not been built<u>